t3-oss/create-t3-app/www/src/pages/en/deployment/docker.md

 layout: ../../../layouts/mainLayout.astro
 ---

-You can also dockerize this stack and deploy a container.
+You can containerize this stack and deploy it as a single container using Docker, or as a part of a group of containers using docker-compose.

 Please note that Next.js requires a different process for buildtime (available in the frontend, prefixed by `NEXT_PUBLIC`) and runtime environment variables.
 In this demo we are using two variables, `NEXT_PUBLIC_FOO` and `BAR`.
 Pay attention to their positions in the `Dockerfile`, command-line arguments, and `docker-compose.yml`.

+## Docker

 1. In your [next.config.mjs](./next.config.mjs), add the `output: "standalone"` option to your config.